 1. Installation.
 All required trees shall be planted in-ground, except when in raised planters that are used to meet Bureau of Environmental Services stormwater management requirements.
 Plant materials shall be installed to current nursery industry standards and proper arboricultural practices.
-Plant materials shall be properly supported to ensure survival.
+Plant materials shall be labeled for the inspector and properly supported to ensure survival.
 Support devices such as guy wires or stakes shall not interfere with vehicular or pedestrian movement.

 2. Timing.
 All trees required or approved to be planted by this Title shall be planted or payment in lieu of planting made prior to the expiration of the permit or City’s final acceptance of the project, as applicable.
 However, it is encouraged that planting occur during the wet months or as per City Forester recommendations.
 Planting of trees may be deferred between May 1 and September 30 upon filing a performance guarantee as provided in Section 11.10.060 or other assurance deemed acceptable by the City Forester or BDS Director as applicable.

 3. Maintenance.
 Maintenance of required trees including meeting the maintenance specifications in this Chapter is the ongoing responsibility of the property owner.
 Trees that die shall be replaced in kind.
 The cost of the tree and maintenance is the responsibility of the property owner.

 (Amended by Ordinance No. 188278, effective April 14, 2017.)